Scaling Impact through INGOs

 PPPLab: Scaling Strategies for Systemic Change

-Provides a realistic, systems-savvy lens on scaling, including 10 strategic scaling routes and the “Scaling Scan” tool to assess enabling conditions.
+USP: Provides a realistic, systems-savvy lens on scaling, including 10 strategic scaling routes and the “Scaling Scan” tool to assess enabling conditions.
 Strong on the limitations and trade-offs of scaling in messy, real-world contexts.

 Building a portfolio with the highest scale potential

-Provides a set of provocative statements (the “scaling challenge”) to spark honest conversations about what scaling really takes.
+USP: Provides a set of provocative statements (the “scaling challenge”) to spark honest conversations about what scaling really takes.
 Rather than presenting a how-to model, the tool reframes scaling as a testable challenge: “If this worked, why hasn’t it spread?” and identifies deeper blockers like incentives, resourcing, capabilities, and systems leadership.
 Designed to disrupt simplistic scaling assumptions and guide more grounded strategy.

 IFIN Scaling Case Studies